mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 <img src="pics/huygens_deconvolution/huygens_6_launchdeconwizard.png" width="400">

-* On the start window of the wizard, you can see a summary of the previously defined paramaters.
+* On the start window of the wizard, you can see a summary of the previously defined parameters.
-* The *Wizard status* window shows current status, warnings, etc.
+* The *Wizard status* window shows the current status, warnings, etc.

 <img src="pics/huygens_deconvolution/huygens_6_deconwizardstart.png" width="400">